Internationals and Expats

 • Gynecological exams and cervical smear tests (PAP smears)

-• Minor surgical procedures such as removal of moles and skin tags
+• Minor surgical procedures (such as the removal of moles and skin tags)

 • Eye and ear examinations